canonical/mir/doc/building_source_for_android.md

    targeting a quantal phablet image)

 2. Set up a chroot with the mir dependencies installed.
-At the moment, you can look at the script and instructions in lp:~kdub/mir/ndk-rewrite as an example of how to set up a partial chroot you can build mir against.
+At the moment, you can look at the script and instructions in lp:mir as an example of how to set up a partial chroot you can build mir against.

 3. There are a few ways to do this, but here is an example of how to build mir for android